romaan665/WeIntern-Internship/week-1/README.md

-Week 1 – House Price Prediction (Regression Model)
 📌 Task Description

-Train a regression model to predict house prices using the Boston Housing dataset or a similar dataset from Kaggle.
+Build a regression model to predict house prices using the Boston Housing dataset or a similar dataset from Kaggle.

-Challenges:
+Challenges

-Feature scaling and encoding categorical data
+Perform feature scaling and encode categorical data

+Split dataset into train/test sets

-Train/test split and model evaluation using RMSE or R²
+Evaluate the model using RMSE and R²

 Visualize model performance and key features

+Tech Stack

-Tech Stack: Python, Pandas, NumPy, Scikit-learn, Matplotlib
+Python, Pandas, NumPy, Scikit-learn, Matplotlib

+🧠 Project Overview

-In this task, I built a machine learning pipeline to predict house prices using regression.
+In this task, I developed a complete machine learning pipeline to predict house prices.
 The workflow includes:

-Data loading and preprocessing
+Loading and exploring the dataset

-Handling missing values
+Handling missing or inconsistent values

-Feature scaling using StandardScaler
+Applying StandardScaler for feature scaling

-Model training using Linear Regression
+Training a Linear Regression model

-Evaluating performance with RMSE and R²
+Evaluating performance using:

-Visualizing correlations and prediction results
+Root Mean Squared Error (RMSE)

+R² Score

+Creating visualizations for:

+Actual vs Predicted values

-Files Included
+🗂️ Files Included

-dataset.csv – The dataset used for training
+dataset.csv — The dataset used for training

-house_price_model.py – The Python code for preprocessing, training, and evaluation
+house_price_model.py — Python script for preprocessing, training, and evaluation

+🚀 How to Run
+pip install pandas numpy scikit-learn matplotlib python week1.py